johnnewman/watchtower/README.md

 <details>
   <summary><b>Configuration</b></summary>

-All Dropbox properties are prefixed with `DROPBOX_` in the config file.
-Dropbox can be disabled by deleting all items prefixed wtih `DROPBOX_`.
+All Dropbox properties are contained inside the `dropbox` key of the `DESTINATIONS` object in the config file.
+Dropbox can be disabled by deleting the `dropbox` entry.
-- `FILE_CHUNK_MB` determines the maximum file size in megabytes that will be uploaded to Dropbox.
+- `file_chunk_kb` determines the maximum file size in kilobytes that will be uploaded to Dropbox.
 Files are saved in series using the name `video#.h264` like `video0.h264`, `video1.h264`, etc.
-- `API_TOKEN` is the Dropbox API token for your account.
+- `token` is the Dropbox API token for your account.
-- `PUBLIC_KEY_PATH` the path to the public asymmetric key.
+- `public_key_path` the path to the public asymmetric key.
 If `null` is supplied, the Dropbox files are not encrypted.
+- `size` is an array containing the width and height of the videos saved to Dropbox.
+This is useful for specifying a smaller size for Dropbox, saving storage and network resources.
 </details>

 ### 5. Optional Microcontroller, Infrared, and Servos

 The project can be optionally configured to work with a microcontroller to enable and disable infrared lighting for night vision.
 The controller also reads the analog room brightness and uses PWM to fine-tune the infrared brightness.
 In the event that the camera should rotate or be covered when not in use, this controller can also move an attached servo.
 A diagram for the microcontroller circuit [is included](/ancillary/hardware).

 I used an AVR ATTiny84 for its small size and low price.
-This microcontroller has more than enough IO ports for Watchtower and it comes with a second internal timer that can be dedicated for servo usage.
+This microcontroller has more than enough IO ports for Watchtower and it comes with a second internal timer that can be dedicated for servo usage at 50 Hz.

 The ATTiny84 program located in [ancillary/hardware/controller/controller.ino](ancillary/hardware/controller/controller.ino) is configured to communicate serially with Watchtower.
 This program along with the [TinyServo](ancillary/hardware/controller/TinyServo.h) library consumes about 3.6KB of program space if link time optimization (LTO) is used, and about 4.5KB without LTO.
 Either approach works fine with the ATTiny84's 8KB of program space.
 [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) is a great project that you can use with the Arduino IDE to program the ATTiny microcontroller.
 The [hardware section](ancillary/hardware) describes how to program the ATTiny84 with ICSP using the Raspberry Pi.
+This allows you to reprogram the microcontroller without disassembling the case.
 The necessary connections for this are included in the circuit diagram.

 The serial connection inside Watchtower is operated by [watchtower/remote/microcontroller_comm.py](watchtower/remote/microcontroller_comm.py).
 This module is also configured to read the room brightness value from the serial connection, which will be displayed in the camera's annotation area along with the camera name and the current time.